 One of my goals right now is use my ridiculous stash to make more quilts to give away.
 This simple checkerboard pink and white patchwork quilt is a super easy-stashbuster.
+This is a great beginner-friendly quilt and also great for using 5″ x 5″ precuts (or Charm Packs.)
 It was also the perfect do-able project to get my creativity flowing again.

 For this baby quilt I pulled out all of my warm pinks as well as “low volume” white background fabrics for the off-set blocks.

 I supplemented my stash – mostly leftovers from other projects – with some pink Riley Blake Basics.

 I also included a few squares of fussy-cut whimsical prints for a few simple “i-spy” blocks. 🙂

 I cut all of these squares 5″ x 5″ – perfect for left over charm square precuts too.
 I cut 49 pink 5″ x 5″ squares and 50 white 5″ x 5″ squares.
 I laid them out in rows of 9 across by 11 rows down for a 40.5″ x 49.5″ finish.
 (You can keep adding more rows to make it as big as you like.)

 I like this width because if I’m careful, I can usually get away with a single width of fabric for backing.
 (In this case 1 ½ yards works great.)
 Binding requires ⅜ yard – cut 5 strips 2 ½″ x Width of Fabric.

 How to make a Patchwork Quilt

 If you’d like to make your own, I’ve got a really simple tutorial that walks you through all of the steps for sewing together a simple patchwork quilt.
 (This project is beginner-friendly!)